awslabs/aws-service-catalog-puppet/docs/source/puppet/designing_your_manifest.rst

     This was added in version 0.0.33

-You can retrieve parameter values from SSM.
+You can retrieve parameter values from SSM in the puppet account - these parameters do not belong to the spoke account.
 Here is an an example:

 .. code-block:: yaml